ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: screen}

-The `VOLUME_ATTACH_JSON_FILE` example defines a general-purpose data volume with customer-managed encryption.
+The following `VOLUME_ATTACH_JSON_FILE` example defines a data volume with the 10iops-tier profile and customer-managed encryption.

 ```json
    {